solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 You don't need to worry about having perfect artifacts.
 While working on getting processing artifacts, you can still run a lightstone set by using general-purpose artifacts like <!-- db_item-735351-0 -->  or <!-- db_item-735352-0 --> as placeholders.
 Once you get the processing artifacts, you can then extract the lightstones at a blacksmith with a lightstone extraction tool and slot them into the new artifacts.

-## 13. Do I need the pearl shop costume (Venecil Dress/Karki Suit)?
+## 13. Do I need the pearl shop costume?

 <!-- db_item-603044-0 --> and <!-- db_item-560024-0 --> can only be bought from the pearl shop, give 3% success rate and will let you process from storage.
 Note that you can only process from storage keepers, not storage containers.